 A virtual machine (VM) file resides within the server's physical memory space.
-As consolidation crowds more VMs on the same physical host, memory plays a heightened role in hardware and overall server performance, especially when it comes to
+As consolidation crowds more VMs on the same physical host, memory plays a heightened role in hardware and overall server performance, especially when it comes to memory paging and shortages.

 Paging uses hard drive space to supplement memory on a computer, copying unused sections (pages) of memory onto a disk file (the page file or swap file).
 The OS can swap pages between the disk file and memory as needed.